 10:30 AM – A Cinematic Coffee Break

-Next, walk about 15 minutes along the shoreline, or take a quick taxi, to Rick’s Café.
-Even if you aren’t staying for lunch, the exterior is a must-shot.
-However, if you want to see the interior, stop in for a Moroccan Mint Tea or coffee.
-The décor makes it feel as though you’ve stepped right into the 1942 film.
+Next, walk about 15 minutes along the shoreline or take a quick taxi to Rick’s Café.
+Even if you aren’t staying for lunch, the exterior is still worth seeing.
+If you want to explore the interior, stop in for a Moroccan mint tea or coffee.
+The décor also makes it feel like stepping into the 1942 film.

 11:30 AM – Get Lost in the Old Medina